 Facebook Ad example

-I recently released a free eBook “The Ultimate Guide to Small Business Marketing” and I wanted to reach small business owners Australia wide with this eBook.
+When I released the free eBook “The Ultimate Guide to Small Business Marketing” and I wanted to reach small business owners Australia wide with this eBook.
 So Facebook/Instagram ads were the perfect option for me to promote this eBook.
 So I ran a single image ad that links to a landing page, where the user leaves their email address in exchange for the free guide.

 The objective for this campaign is to grow my email list.
 And later down the track I can re-market new services to this email list if I choose to.